kvinay7/interview-preparation/Spring.md

 ## Spring Boot
 Spring Boot is designed to make it easy to get started with Spring development by minimizing manual configuration and automatically resolving dependency conflicts.
 It provides auto-configuration, an embedded HTTP server, and many features out of the box, making it very developer-friendly.

-### Maven
-Maven is a build automation tool for Java projects.
+- **Maven:** is a build automation tool for Java projects.
 It simplifies dependency management, project building, and deployment by using a Project Object Model (POM) defined in an XML file.
 Maven handles tasks like downloading libraries, compiling code, running tests, and packaging applications into artifacts (e.g., JARs).

-#### Spring Application Project Structure: [Example](https://github.com/darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners/tree/main/01-spring-boot-overview/01-spring-boot-demo)
+- Spring Application Project Structure: [Example](https://github.com/darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners/tree/main/01-spring-boot-overview/01-spring-boot-demo)

    ```
    my-spring-boot-app/
    ├── .mvn/                        		     	# Maven wrapper (if using Maven)